The Difference Between Temporary and Permanent Retail Displays

 However, because permanent displays offer greater durability and longer shelf life, they’re ideal for brands promoting non-seasonal merchandise.
 They also act as an extension of a brand’s messaging and look.
 The initial investment up front is worth the ROI and brand continuity in the end.

-In conclusion, both temporary and permanent retail displays are crucial to retail marketing and promoting a brand’s objective.
-Knowing your product and defining your objectives will determine which option is the better route for your in-store marketing plan.
+In the end, both temporary and permanent retail displays are crucial to retail marketing and promoting a brand’s objective.
+Knowing your product and defining your requirements will determine which option is the better route for your in-store marketing plan.